Programs for Adults

 More 2018 Lunch & Learn Speakers Coming Soon!

 Check our Events Calendar for upcoming Lunch & Learn topics and speakers.

 Attend the entire series for free when you become a member!

 Looking for a presenter for an event or meeting?
-Invite one of Plimoth Plantation’s Role Players or Professional Speakers.
+Invite one of Plimoth Plantation’s role players or Professional Speakers.

-To receive special offers and regular updates on Plimoth Plantation’s educational programs, sign up for Education Mailing List.
+To receive special offers and regular updates on Plimoth Plantation’s educational programs, sign up for our Education Mailing List.

 For more information about our programs, please call Public Programs Manager, Christina Coleman at (508) 746-1622 ext.
 8107 or email firstname.lastname@example.org.